kvnloughead/notes/default/c-basics.md

 ---

 ## Run programs
-Compile and run a file with `gcc file.c && ./a.out`
+- Compile and run a file with `gcc file.c && ./a.out`

-## Basic data types

-integers: int, short, long
-floats: float, double
-single-byte character: char

-arrays
-structures
-unions
-pointers
-functions
+- Compile to a named file `gcc -o filename file.c`

+- Pass file to standard input `./a.out < filename`